Sitefinity/Sitefinity-CLI/README.md

 ```

-You can mix both appsettings.json parameters and direct command-line parameters, with the latter having precedence.

 ### Widget migration
-You have two options for migration of widgets:
-* Through configuration
-* Through custom widget migrations
+You can migrate widgets in two ways - using configuration and using custom widget migrations.

 ### Migration through configuration
-This can be specified in the appsettings.json file.
-For example:
+You specify the migrations in the appsettings.json file.

+**EXAMPLE**:
 ``` json

 {